- This course has passed.

 With the Advanced Wilderness Life Support certification students earn 20.5 hours of Category 1 CME, as well as Wilderness Medical Society Fellowship credit.

-To register for this course, please send the Conference Application form to Doreen Williams (email@example.com).
+To register for this course, please send the Conference Application form to Sheri Glass (email@example.com).
 If you have any questions regarding the Kingman, AZ, AWLS course please contact Jeff Conley (JrConl@gmail.com).
 We’ll see you in November!